Red-Breasted Nuthatch Mating, Nesting, and Feeding Habits

 The female lays 4 - 7 eggs that are white and finely spotted with brown.
 Incubation last about 12 - 13 days.
 Sources differ on whether the female or both male and female incubate.

 The young leave the nest 18 - 21 days after hatching.
-Some young are independent within 2 weeks, others may stay for the winter.
+Some young are independent within 2 weeks, others may stay with the adults through the winter.

 Feeding Habits/What They Eat

-Their diet of Red-breasted Nuthatches consists of conifer seeds and insects.
-Watching them at the bird feeder you can see them take a single sunflower seed, fly away to a branch, and eat it before returning for another.
+Watch them at the feeder as they take a single sunflower seed, fly away to a branch, and eat it before returning for another.